Locked In (2023 film): Plot

 Katherine, a former TV star, wakes up in the hospital after a severe accident that has left her with locked-in syndrome, where she is completely paralyzed and cannot communicate.
 A nurse named Nicky begins to work with Katherine, to try to help her regain bodily control.
 Nicky seeks information about Katherine from Lina, the wife of Katherine's deceased step-son, Jamie.
 In a series of flashbacks, we learn of the events which transpired before the accident.

 Katherine's husband was very wealthy and left everything to his son Jamie after his death.
 Jamie longed for Katherine's love and care, but she was often preoccupied with resentment over her disinheritance.

 Lina is the daughter of a childhood friend of Katherine's.
 Upon the death of Lina's mother, Katherine had taken her in and adopted her.
 Lina took responsibility for Jamie, becoming his primary caregiver and forming a close bond with him.
 Lina and Jamie married in adulthood, and Katherine became bitter over Lina's ownership of the family estate by way of marrying Jamie.

 Dr. Robert Lawrence, the family doctor, becomes involved in their lives and starts an affair with Lina, who's struggling with the lack of fulfillment and autonomy in her isolated life.
 However, Robert's ulterior motive is hoping to inherit the property.
-He prescribes Jamie painkillers which causes his health to deteriorate.
+He prescribes Jamie painkillers which cause his health to deteriorate.
 Later, Robert persuades Jamie to take a boat ride with him and Lina.
 On the water, Robert deliberately capsizes the boat, and pulls Jamie deep underwater until he drowns.
 Lina attempts to rescue him but fails.